daos-stack/daos/doc/admin/administration.md

 ### Shutdown

-When up and running, the entire system (all I/O Server instances) can be shutdown with the command:
+When up and running, the entire system can be shutdown with the command:

 `dmg -o daos_control.yml system stop [--ranks <rankset>]`